Under Medieval Hungary & the Ottoman Empire

 A total of five elementary, middle and high schools provide Jewish education alongside the Hungarian curriculum in Budapest.
 The city is also home to Central Europe's only university of Jewish studies, but since the university has historically belonged to the Neologs, orthodox Jews attend yeshivas in Vienna or Jerusalem instead.

-There are few glatt kosher restaurants and convenience stores, because most people don't keep kosher (these places mainly cater to kosher tourists).
+There are few glatt kosher restaurants and convenience stores in Budapest because most people don't keep kosher (those places mainly cater to kosher tourists).
 Instead of the traditional symbols of Judaism, Jewish life in Budapest today lives on in more subtle ways.
 For example, flódni, a rich layered cake traditionally made for the Jewish holiday of Purim, has recently spread into the Budapest mainstream thanks to young Jewish-Hungarian pastry makers.
 There are also several restaurants which serve excellent kosher-style food.

 Interestingly, the neglected streets and dilapidated buildings of the old Jewish Quarter (District 7) have recently been revitalized.
 The neighborhood today is bristling with coffee shops, art galleries, and designer shops.
 This area has also become the epicenter of Budapest's nightlife, known especially for its ruin bars.
 A symbolic sign of the neighborhood's transformation: Szimpla Kert, the world-famous ruin bar, abuts Budapest's one remaining Jewish ritual bath (mikveh) on Kazinczy Street.